-bankruptcy of the Penn Central Railroad, Congress created the Federal Accounting Standards Board (FASB) to provide further supervision of the accounting profession.
-70 In response to Enron and other scandals in the late 1990s, the Sarbanes-Oxley Act of 2002 instructed the SEC to further regulate auditors and other gatekeepers and, under Section 404 of the Act, imposed onerous control and monitoring requirements on public firms.
-Finally, in response to the most recent financial crisis, the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (Dodd-Frank Act) subjects credit rating agencies to private causes of action for reckless or knowing failure to conduct a reasonable investigation of an issuer's financial condition.
-Every expansion of gatekeeper liability imposes three important costs: (i) out-of-pocket compliance costs; (ii) expected litigation-related losses given the positive likelihood of false prosecution, opportunistic plaintiffs' suits, and judicial error; and (iii) transactional distortions induced by increased liability exposure.
-There is no assurance that those costs-which can reach exorbitant levels-result in net gains to users.
-Regulatory intervention may fail to increase information flow into the market at all or may increase information flow but still fail to yield a net social gain taking into account the costs required to generate that information.
+advisors to detect and prevent misrepresentations in the public issuance of securities: (ii) in response to accounting scandals in the late 1960s and 1970s, culminating in the bankruptcy of the Penn Central Railroad, Congress created the Federal Accounting Standards Board (FASB) to provide further supervision of the accounting profession; (iii) in response to Enron and other scandals in the late 1990s, the Sarbanes-Oxley Act of 2002 instructed the SEC to further regulate auditors and other gatekeepers and, under Section 404 of the Act, imposed onerous control and monitoring requirements on public firms, which in turn required the services of outside accountants and other advisors to comply with those requirements; and (iv) in response to the most recent financial crisis, the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 subjects credit rating agencies to private causes of action for reckless or knowing failure to conduct a reasonable investigation of an issuer's financial condition.
+Every expansion of gatekeeper liability imposes three important costs: (i) incremental out-of-pocket compliance costs, (ii) incremental expected litigation-related losses given the positive likelihood of false prosecution, opportunistic plaintiffs' suits and judicial error, and (iii) incremental costs in the form of transactional distortions induced by increased liability exposure.
+There is no assurance that those costs-which can reach exorbitant levelsresult in net gains to users: regulatory intervention may fail to increase information flow into the market at all or may increase information flow but still fail to yield a net social gain taking into account the costs required to generate that information.